DarvinX/captchaCracker/README.md

 This is a keras model(with tensorflow) to decode captcha images.
 The dataset is collected from https://www.kaggle.com/fournierp/captcha-version-2-images.
 For better usability I've splitted the dataset into two folders, train and validation.
 There is no seperate test set, validation set can be used for testing.

+# Results
+The model can read complete captcha text 45.33% of the time.
+It's not great but considering the fact that the model was trained using only 828 images, it should be acceptable.
+Still there is room for improvement with data augmentation.

 # The Architechture
 The Feature extraction stack is made of 6 convolution layers, then there are 6 different classifier with fully connected(Dense) layers to indentify the a specific character each acording to the place of the character in the image.